collocations.org

 fall

-RECORD + NOUN
+record + NOUN

 Bubka rewrote the pole-vault record books during his career.

-Unemployment has reached a record high (= the highest level ever). | There was a record number of candidates for the post.
+Unemployment has reached a record high (= the highest level ever).

-~ for
+record for

 These viewing figures are an all-time record for a single broadcast.

-~ with
+record with

 Lewis established a new world record with a time of 9.86 seconds.